HubSpot/noc-skills/README.md

 ### Instructions
 1. Create a fork of this GitHub Repository into your own GitHub account
-2. If you do not have an Amazon Web Services account, you can create one on [the Amazon website](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html).
+2. If you do not have an Amazon Web Services account, create one on [the Amazon website](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html).
 Note that this skills test can be completed using Amazon's [Free Usage Tier](http://aws.amazon.com/free/).
-3. Launch an instance of the EC2 AMI xxxxxxxxx in Amazon's US-East region.
-You will need to launch this instance with a security group that allows access from any IP address on port 8000.
-You should launch this instance as a Micro Instance (t1.micro).
+3. Launch an instance of the EC2 AMI ami-6e682f07 in Amazon's US-East region.
+This instance is named "HubSpot NOC Engineering Skills Test".
+You should be sure that the following things are true of the instance:
+    - You will need to launch this instance with a security group that allows access from any IP address (0.0.0.0/0) on port 8000.
+    - You should launch this instance as a Micro Instance (t1.micro).
 This will allow you to take advantage of the Free Usage Tier.
-4. The expected state of the instance once it has completed launching is:
+4. The **expected** state of the instance once it has completed launching is:
-    * There will be a python django application that is listening for connections on port 8000.
+    - There will be a python django application that is listening for connections on port 8000.
 This application resides in /usr/share/hubspot/NocSkillsWeb, and has a startup script at /etc/init.d/NocSkillsWeb.
-    * There will be a Java application that is listening for connections on port 24080.
-This application has a
+    - There will be a Java application that is listening for connections on port 24080.
+This application resides in /usr/share/hubspot/NocSkillsAPI, and has a startup script at /etc/init.d/NocSkillsAPI.
-    * There will be an instance of MongoDB that is listening for connections on port 27017.
+    - There will be an instance of MongoDB that is listening for connections on port 27017.
-    * A connection to http://<instance public ip>:8000/list will return a list of items.
+    - A connection to http://<instance public ip>:8000/ will return a webpage.
 5. Verify that all applications are running, and are listening on the appropriate ports.
-If any of them are not, please start them up.
+If any of them are not:
+    - Create a GitHub issue __in your own fork of this repository__ that describes the issue.
+Your description should be detailed enough that someone else reading the issue could immediately tell what you had found, without needing to do their own investigation.
+    - Fix the application on the machine.
+    - Ensure that the application is configured to start up if the machine reboots
+    - Fix the problem in your fork of this GitHub repository
+    - Create a Pull Request with your proposed fix
 6. Once all applications are running, verify that the applications are working as expected.
-7. If any applications are not working as expected, create a GitHub issue _on your own fork of this repository_ that documents what the problem is.

-### Bonus Points
-If possible, please also attempt to fix any problems that you have found.
-All of the application code is located in this repository.
-You should do the following:
-1. Create a fix for the problem(s) that you have found.
-2. Submit a pull request with the fix.